rlaphoenix/pvsfunc/README.md

 Decimate (delete) frames in a specified pattern using cycle and offsets.
 This is typically used for Inverse-Telecine purposes.

-### Helpers

-The helpers file has various small functions for given purposes.
-However, the availability of functions in this file is not guaranteed to be kept forever.
-These are functions kept only for internal re-use, they aren't created specifically for outside use, but while available feel free to.
-Just understand the projects that start with `P` are the foremost reasons for the pvsfunc project's existance, and not anything in this helpers file.

 ## Installation